mattsmi/clipsgo/README.md

 documentation](http://www.clipsrules.net/Documentation.html)

-While most of the CLIPS documentation starts from _facts_ and _templates_, given that you'll be programming Go I recommend that you build your rules and "facts" based on classes and instances, instead of templates and facts.
+While most of the CLIPS documentation starts from _facts_ and _templates_, you may also build your rules and
+"facts" based on classes and instances, instead of templates and facts.
 Everything you can do with facts, you can do with instances, but the reverse is not true.
-Any Go programmer is likely to be familiar with the object oriented concepts of [CLIPS Object Oriented Language (COOL)](https://www.csie.ntu.edu.tw/~sylee/courses/clips/bpg/node9.html) and in fact may find them more familiar and comfortable than the older, more procedural base language.
+Most programmers are likely to be familiar with the object-oriented concepts of [CLIPS Object Oriented Language (COOL)](https://www.csie.ntu.edu.tw/~sylee/courses/clips/bpg/node9.html) and in fact may find them more familiar and comfortable than the older, more procedural base language.